Infrastructure breakthrough

 “Da Nang is at a golden time to build urban railways.
 If we delay, when people are too familiar with personal transport, changing their behavior will be very difficult.
 This is an opportunity for the city to break through, change its appearance and form a modern traffic culture,” Mr. Minh emphasized.

-Meanwhile, according to Dr. Nguyen Quoc Hien, Deputy Head of the HCMC Urban Railway Management Board, after more than 12 years of implementation and many months of operation, HCMC has obtained a "real data warehouse" on planning, engineering, technology and operation of the urban railway system.
-HCMC is currently planning 1,000km of urban railway, including 27 routes, after reviewing and expanding the scope of connection.
-This is just a summary figure, the unit is implementing a master bid package to review and adjust to suit the reality of regional development.
+Meanwhile, according to Dr. Nguyen Quoc Hien, Deputy Head of the Ho Chi Minh City Urban Railway Management Board, after more than 12 years of implementation and many months of operation, Ho Chi Minh City has acquired a "real-world data repository" on the planning, engineering, technology, and operation of the urban railway system.
+Ho Chi Minh City currently plans 1,000km of urban railway, comprising 27 lines, after reviewing and expanding the scope of connections.
+This is only a summary figure; the unit is currently implementing a comprehensive bidding package to review and adjust it to suit the actual development of the region.

 Legally, he believes that metro projects can only be successful when the legal framework is clear and the hierarchy is strong enough.
 The obstacles that have delayed Metro Line 1 are largely due to complicated ODA procedures; but with Resolution 188 of the National Assembly and new decrees, the mechanism has been significantly removed, allowing localities to be more proactive in approval, adjustment and disbursement.